Show All Answers

 You may pay your court fines, fees, restitution, and other costs using either of the three methods below.
 However, some traffic violations require that you show proof of insurance, drivers license, or other required items before the traffic citation can be considered closed.
 Failure to do so may result in the suspension of the defendant's drivers license.

-Yes, we accept payments for court costs, restitution (if ordered by the court), and service charges over the phone using Visa and Mastercard only.
+Yes, we accept payments for court costs, restitution (if ordered by the court), and service charges over the phone using Visa, MasterCard, Discover, and American Express.
 The name on the card and the name of the person authorizing payment (the caller) must be the same, unless the card is registered to a business account.
 A credit card processing fee will be charged for each payment made by phone.

 At the conclusion of your case, pursuant to Florida Statute 903.286, the Clerk shall withhold from the return of a cash bond, posted on behalf of a criminal defendant by a person other than a bail bond agent, sufficient funds to pay any unpaid court fees, court costs, and criminal penalties.
 If the amount posted is greater than the fees, costs, and penalties due, the balance will be refunded to the depositor by mail, generally within ten days of the close of each case.